Net Division - Birdies or Better - Wed 9/1

 - Figure out where your strokes fall based on your daily handicap; if you can't figure this out, ask the staff professional

 - Your men's club playing partner can give you the putt for the birdie or eagle, provided it's "in the leather."

-- A scorebook with your name on it will be at the men's club table.
-For each under par score, enter the net score on the correct hole, add a date, and the witness name (legible) and have them sign it.
+- You record the score by sumbitting your scorecard in the Mens Club box in the Clubhouse.
+For each under par score, circle it on the scorecard on the correct hole (just like any other event scorecard, add a date, and the witness name (legible) and have them sign it).

 - Since you're granted par, you're only trying to score birdies or better.
 Don't post pars...

 - 18 net birdies would be a score of 53.